HIGH DEFINITION BROWS LIMITED

 14 CANCELLING ORDERS AND REFUNDS

 14.1 The Business Customer has fourteen (14) days from the Commencement Date (as described in clause 3.6) to cancel the Contract and receive a full refund without reason.
-After this period has lapsed refunds may be refused (at the discretion of the Company), or an administrative charge applied, or a deposit retained, where applicable.
+After this period has lapsed refunds may be refused, deposits retained and an administrative charge of £70+VAT applied, where applicable

 14.2 All refund requests should be put in writing, in accordance with clause 19.3